 The violation of laws or ordinances prohibiting: the manufacture, sale, transporting, furnishing, possessing of intoxicating liquor; maintaining unlawful drinking places; bootlegging; operating a still; furnishing liquor to a minor or intemperate person; using a vehicle for illegal transportation of liquor; drinking on a train or public conveyance; and all attempts to commit any of the aforementioned.
 (Drunkenness and driving under the influence are not included in this definition.)

-The violation of laws or ordinances dealing with weapon offenses, regulatory in nature, such as: manufacture, sale, or possession of deadly weapons; carrying deadly weapons, concealed or openly; furnishing deadly weapons to minors; aliens possessing deadly weapons; and all attempts to commit any of the aforementioned.
+The violation of laws or ordinances dealing with weapon offenses, which are regulatory in nature such as: manufacture, sale, or possession of deadly weapons; carrying deadly weapons, concealed or openly; furnishing deadly weapons to minors; aliens possessing deadly weapons; and all attempts to commit any of the aforementioned.

-DWI-Driving a vehicle under the influence of an alcoholic beverage or drug.
-Possession/Consumption-Possession of an alcoholic beverage or consuming an alcoholic beverage under the age of 21.
+DWI—driving a vehicle under the influence of an alcoholic beverage or drug.
+Possession/Consumption—possession of an alcoholic beverage or consuming an alcoholic beverage by a person who is under the age of 21.
 Grace College campus maintains a zero-tolerance policy (age is not a factor).

-Problem solving, crime reduction, traffic safety, and police service will be approached with unwavering consistency--100% effort, 100% of the time.
-State and federal laws will be enforced fairly, honestly, and impartially.
+Problem solving, crime reduction, traffic safety and police service will be approached with unwavering consistency—100 percent effort, 100 percent of the time.
+State and federal laws will be enforced fairly, honestly and impartially.
 We will communicate with the public, other governmental agencies, and among ourselves in an open, candid, respectful and professional manner.

-Reserve Deputies are non-paid volunteers that assist/backup full-time officers when requested.
-Some other duties of Reserve Deputies include cruising high traffic areas, reminding motorists of the law when violations occur, frequently checking side streets, alleys and parks for people loitering or acting in a suspicious manner, serving as a deterrent to crime by patrolling small towns and residential areas that don't have full-time law enforcement, and providing security for popular county events such as area high school football and basketball games.
+Reserve Deputies are unpaid volunteers that assist/backup full-time officers when requested.
+Some other duties of Reserve Deputies include cruising high traffic areas; reminding motorists of the law when violations occur; frequently checking side streets, alleys and parks for people loitering or acting in a suspicious manner; serving as a deterrent to crime by patrolling small towns and residential areas that don't have full-time law enforcement; and providing security for popular county events such as area high school football and basketball games.

 "Click It or Ticket" uses high visibility enforcement, aggressive public information and education and intense media coverage to send the message to motorists that if they do not comply with Indiana's seat belt and child restraint laws, they will receive a ticket.

-D.A.R.E. teaches kids how to recognize and resist the direct and subtle pressures that influence them to experiment with alcohol, tobacco, marijuana, and other drugs.
-And since between 70% and 90% of all crime is drug related, it is absolutely vital that we reach the children of America before it is too late.
+D.A.R.E. teaches kids how to recognize and resist the direct and subtle pressures that influence them to experiment with alcohol, tobacco, marijuana and other drugs.
+And since between 70 percent and 90 percent of all crime is drug related, it is absolutely vital that we reach the children of America before it is too late.